vero-nika-2828/GlottoLotto_Matching-game/README.md

 * My Code Institute mentor, Mitko Bachvarov, for his valuable advice and comprehensive guidance
 * My tutor for being so patient with me and being there for me every time I had any questions
 * Ed and Jason from Tutor support for helping me with some issues I came across in my project
-* My family and friends for giving me moral support and all their patience
+* My family and friends for giving me moral support and for taking time to test the final version of the project